SethSmigelski/under-the-weather/readme.txt

     * **Privacy Policy:** [https://osmfoundation.org/wiki/Privacy_Policy](https://osmfoundation.org/wiki/Privacy_Policy)

 == Changelog ==

+= 2.1 =
+* NEW: The block editor can now parse and automatically convert coordinates from common formats like DMS (Degrees, Minutes, Seconds) and DDM (Degrees, Decimal Minutes) into the required decimal format.
+* IMPROVEMENT: The manual `<div>` widget is now more resilient, with a fallback that can correctly parse multiple coordinate formats.

 = 2.0 =
 * NEW: Introduced the "Under The Weather Forecast" custom block for seamless integration with the WordPress block editor.